RB-DataAnalyst/RB_DataAnlayst.GitHub.io/bank.md

 ```
 <img src="images/3.1.JPG?raw=true"/>

-#### 3.2 Examine Borrower and 'Due to IDA' fields for the first five transactions
+#### 3.2 Examine Borrower and 'Due to IDA' fields for the first 10 transactions
 ```sql
 SELECT Borrower, Country, "Due to IDA" AS due
 FROM banking_data